New Dad's Testosterone Levels Dive Study Says

 A study by psychologist John Gottman published in 2000 in the Journal of Family Psychology found that as many as two-thirds of couples experience a significant decline in marriage satisfaction, including less-frequent or less-satisfying sex, more conflict and more emotional distance, after the first baby arrives.

-For new mom, breastfeeding sky rocket prolactin levels, which in turn suppress both fertility and libido.
+For new moms, breastfeeding skyrocket prolactin levels, which in turn suppress both fertility and libido.
 The reduced levels of testosterone obviously may have a similar effect on men.
 No wonder sex life is virtually nonexistent among many new parents.
-(Sex life during breastfeeding is discussed and debated in this article.)

 New Dads Are At Risk For Postpartum Depression

 New dads, just like new moms, are at risk for postpartum depression.
 A study published in 2010 showed that 1 out of 10 new dads develop postnatal depression.
-The researcher did not mention testosterone levels as a possible cause, but this new testosterone study hadn't been published then.
+The researcher did not mention testosterone levels as a possible cause, but this larger testosterone study hadn’t been published then.

 Among new moms, as many as 1 of 5 develop postnatal depression.